LegacyModdingMC/UniMixins/README.md

 A rough roadmap of the project is available [here](https://gist.github.com/makamys/5eaf2ebb878b74213630eae122460f00).

+### Test cases

+See [testing.md](testing.md) for a list of mods we have used to verify the functionality of various UniMixins modules.

 ## License

 UniMixins is licensed under the Unlicense, with the exception of some modules.
 See [LICENSE](LICENSE) for the full details.